Abelianization and fixed point properties of units in integral group rings: Unit theorems for units of integral group rings

 \section{Unit theorems for units of integral group rings}

-In this section we will prove our main result: a characterization of property \HFA for $\U (\Z G)$ both in terms of $G$ and the Wedderburn-Artin components of $\Q G$.
+In this section we will prove our main result, \Cref{mainTheoremintro} from the introduction: a characterization of property \HFA for $\U (\Z G)$ both in terms of $G$ and the Wedderburn-Artin components of $\Q G$.
 First we observe that the problem can be reduced to the groups $\GL_n(\O)$, for $\O$ some order in a finite dimensional rational division algebra.

 Due to the results obtained so far, we are now able to give a short proof of the following characterization of when $\U(\Z G)$ has property \HFA, both in ring theoretical terms and in function of the quotients of $G$.